CynthiaPeter/Privatefit-Contributing-guide/README.md

    git push
    ```

- 4. Open a new Pull Request to the main repository using your `trunk` branch
+ 4. Open a new Pull Request to the main repository using your `trunk` branch.

-**Branching Strategy**

-In general, contributors should develop on branches based off of main.

 -